Make your own free website on Tripod.com

 Modeling The PC (HO scale):

 There are many PC HO scale models made by past and present manufacturers.
-From the 2nd-hand models that are no longer made (Tyco, older Life-Like, older Bachmann, etc.), but can still be found at garage sales, flea markets, etc., to the new things coming out now (Atlas, Athearn, Walthers, etc.).
-But depending on what kind of modeler you are (buy anything, and it doesn't matter, to particular about detail), you may want to know what models are correct, close to correct, or absolutely wrong to the real world.
-To those who are particular with their models, it's understood & appreciated that most of the manufacturers listen to the customer's requests and the information made available to them, and they usually do their best at putting out great models, but also a lot of the companies should do their homework more (such as look closer to photos), before putting some of these models out, because of the countless errors- if we are expected to buy their models at such high prices in the first place.
-Of course there is the option of painting our own equipment, but paying high-dollar (in a lot of cases, overly-inflated for the hobby in general) for their errors is unacceptable.
-The lists below will help you in your search for what's correct.
-Scaled modeling is per the discretion of the modeler, but getting the best price for the product is important as well, as with any hobby or product/service.
-The information that was gathered to determine which models are correct or wrong, is from extensive research from photos, books, drawings, measurements, calculations, and other resources for the best accuracy as possible.
+Past being Tyco, older Life-Like, older Bachmann, etc. that are no longer made, but can still be found at garage sales, flea markets, etc., and present being Atlas, Athearn, Walthers, Intermountain, Broadway Limited, etc.).
+And then there are different types of train modelers- those who just have what they want, regardless if it's not the correct model compared to real-life, and those who model their layouts and equipment to the real-life prototype.
+Modeling types doesn't matter here- it's how you want to run your railroad.
+But for those PC & pred. modelers who want or need to know what's out there that is prototypical (or close to it), the following list shows that information.
+Most of the model manufacturers listen to the customer's requests, and pay close attention to the information made available to them, and they usually do their best at putting out great models.
+But also a lot of the companies should do their homework more (such as pay closer attention to photo details, check roster information, etc.), before putting some of these models out, because of the countless errors.
+If we as customers are expected to buy their models at such high prices in the first place, they must make sure these higher-priced models are correct in details.
+Of course there is the option of painting our own equipment, but paying high-dollar (in a lot of cases, overly-inflated for the hobby in general) for their errors is unacceptable, as with any hobby, product/service.
+For those who need to know, the list below will help you in your search for what's correct.
+The information that was gathered to determine which models are correct or wrong, is from extensive research using photos, books, drawings, measurements, rosters, calculations, and other resources for the best accuracy as possible.

 Remember, there is always a chance that PC did have an exception to the rule on any of these models listed, but that is mostly found out from photos as proof.
 Use your own discretion.
-If a factory-painted model is found to be wrong, it is possible to just renumber the car into the proper car style and series, instead of repainting the whole model.
+If a factory-painted model is found to be wrong, it is possible to just renumber the car into the proper car series, instead of repainting the whole model.
 Some models have the wrong style all together, so renumbering or repainting won't correct the problem, so read carefully for those notes.
-Please see the list below:
+(Some information will be added later for certain models- spaces in some lines are left open- but we wanted to at least get most of the information out there, as a start.)

 PC MODELS BY ATLAS: